BM345/NagwaSchemas/semantic_tags/semantic_tags_xml_specification.md

 <br /><br />

-## The &lt;creative_work_title&gt; element
+## The &lt;book_title&gt; element

-The creative work title element is used to identify titles of creative works, such as J. R. R. Tolkien's *The Lord of the Rings*.
-Titles of creative works are typically rendered in italics.
+The book title element is used to identify titles of books - for example: J. R. R. Tolkien's *The Lord of the Rings* or George R. R. Martin's *A Game of Thrones*.

 ### Attributes